UHCToken/uhx-api/CONTRIBUTING.md

 1. Any service that interacts with clients should go in the /controllers folder and should be registered via the routes property.
 2. Don't call the database directly from any code in the /controllers folder, you should only interact with the database using the code in the repositories module.
-3. Try not to place business logic in teh /controllers folder, the controllers are for controlling.
+3. Try not to place business logic in the /controllers folder, the controllers are for controlling.
 Any business logic should be implemented separately.
-4. Try to use the uhc.Exception() class to report errors.
+4. Try to use the exception.Exception() class to report errors.
 You can simply throw this exception from your controller or function and it will be caught and handled appropriately.
+5. Try to wrap what you return from the /controllers folder in a model class rather than exposing the database tables directly.
+This will allow you to filter incoming data to only those properties which are known to be supported.

 ### Check out the roadmap